bbbradsmith/binxelview/readme.txt

 1.6.3.0 (unreleased beta)
 - Fix relative INI path edge case, when the target directory has a similar name to the INI directory.
-- Fix intermittent crash bug when changing presets (re-entrant code).
+- Fix inefficient UI updates which were accidentally recursive.
 - Fix PixelView not updating scroll position on first open.
+- Fix crash bug when lowering BPP and bit ordering grid was scrolled down too far.

 1.6.2.0 (2024-10-13)
 - Option persistence, INI file save and load.